A Road Less Traveled: National Security Careers After Law School

-The Reiss Center on Law and Security, the Center for Human Rights and Global Justice, and the National Security Law Society hosted Hina Shamsi, Director of the ACLU National Security Project, for the fourth session of a series featuring national security law and policy practitioners.
+On April 8, 2019, the Reiss Center on Law and Security, the Center for Human Rights and Global Justice, and the National Security Law Society hosted Hina Shamsi, Director of the ACLU National Security Project, for the fourth session of our 2018-19 series featuring national security law and policy practitioners.
 Prior to her work at the ACLU, Shamsi was the acting director of Human Rights First’s Law & Security Program and previously served as senior advisor to the UN Special Rapporteur on Extrajudicial Executions.
 She spoke with students about her career path after law school and her experience working in the public interest national security and human rights field.

 Wally Adeyemo – March 26

 On March 26, 2019, the Reiss Center on Law and Security and the National Security Law Society hosted Wally Adeyemo, Senior Advisor at BlackRock, for the third session of our 2018-19 series featuring national security law and policy practitioners.
 Prior to his work for BlackRock, Adeyemo was the former Deputy National Security Advisor for International Economics and Deputy Director of the National Economic Council, as well as Deputy Chief of Staff to the Secretary of the Treasury.
 He spoke with students about his career path after law school and his experience working at the intersection of law and economics in both the public and private sector.